TriEmbed/quercus/README.md

 9. Need to understand the consequences of putting the SLG47004V-DIP in backwards.
 10. Bug: Name on underside of board is misspelled.
 11. Bug: No license on silkscreen, only in the Eagle schematic (and that was unilateral: not the will of the FPGA Leage (working group)
+12. Bug: Schematic doesn't match build:
+    1. Reg output caps 2x68uF but cap used is 100uF
+    2. Through hole caps instead of SMD

+Changes for next version

+1. Micro USB connector replaces mini
+2. Provision for Dialog programming sockets?
+3. Make C3 pins accessible via breadboard?

+Parts not in hand

+1. Mini USB connectors (should be in hand 1/29)
+2. SMD caps (should be in hand